pedroalexribeiro/HackerNews/README.md

 ## Running the tests

-There are three types of users, the admin user, the staff user and the normal user, the admin can controll everything, the staff user is like a normal user but a staff user can see the number of comments per article and can hide articles.
+There are three types of accounts, the admin account, the staff account and the normal account, the admin can controll everything, the staff account is like a normal account but it can see the number of comments per article and can hide articles.

-There is one Admim User and a Staff User already created.
+There is one Admin Account and a Staff Account already created.

 The credentials for the Admin user are:

 Username: faberadmin

 Password: faberisawesome

 The credentials for the Staff user are:

 Username: faberstaff

 Password: faberisawesome

 To create a normal user you can just register and it will create a new account.